Meghan Markle And Prince Harry Have Announced The Name Of Their New Foundation

 Before they shut it down, the couple’s Sussex Royal Instagram had largely been dedicated to providing support to followers who had been impacted by the coronavirus pandemic either physically or emotionally.

-In concluding their statement, the couple said that they look forward to launching the foundation “when the time is right.”
+In concluding their statement, the couple said they look forward to launching the foundation “when the time is right.”

-Harry and Meghan officially left the royal family on March 31, and also made the move from Canada to Los Angeles in late March before the border between the two countries was temporarily closed.
-As part of their agreement to separate from the royal family, the couple also agreed to stop using the word royal in all of their branded materials.
-As a result, they had to shut down their Sussex Royal Instagram account, but not before posting a final message to the account thanking fans for the support they’d received over the years.
+Harry and Meghan officially left the royal family on March 31.
+They also made the move from Canada to Los Angeles in late March, before the border between the two countries was temporarily closed.
+As part of their agreement to separate from the royal family, the couple agreed to stop using the word royal in all of their branded materials.
+As a result, they shut down their Sussex Royal Instagram account and Sussex Royal website.
+Before they did so, however, they posted a final message to the account thanking fans for the support the duo received over the years.